imanghafoori1/laravel-microscope/README.md

 ### `php artisan check:generate`

-You make an empty file, we fill it, based on naming conventions.
+You make an empty file, and we fill it, based on naming conventions.

 If you create an empty `.php` file which ends with `ServiceProvider.php` after running this command:
 1 - It will be filled with a boilerplate and correct Psr-4 namespace.